haakco/haakco-deploy-stack/README.md

 The certs are for dev.haak.co and *.dev.haak.co which point at localhost to make life easier for testing.

 To my knowledge it should be safe to have these public.
-Though it may not so be prepared to have them removed and invalidated.
+Though it may not, so be prepared to have them removed and invalidated.

 You are able to generate your own certs though it requires that you have your own DNS server.